AFixt/inclusivista-docs/README.md

 Offers gift wrapping options during checkout.
 This theme contains a feature to add gift wrap as a product.

+This setting allows customers to select gift wrapping for a product they wish to give as a gift.
+The admin can create a dummy product to be used as the gift wrap.
+When the customer selects this product, it will be added to the cart, notifying the seller that the customer has also requested gift wrapping.

 To enable/ disable this feature, go to 'Theme Settings -> 'Cart' -> 'Enable Cart Gift'

-Here you have to select a product which is needed to add to cart when the checkbox is checked.

 ![Alt](images/gift-wrapping.png)